szorfein/szorfein.github.io/_posts/2017-08-15-configure-weechat.md

     /msg NickServ VERIFY REGISTER ninja ijgimopaoijv

-Next, to enable TOR, we will using the `SASL EXTERNAL` method, don't use the ECDSA-NIST256P-CHALLENGE, NIST algo shouldn't be trust [details]().
+Next, to enable TOR, we will using the `SASL EXTERNAL` method.

 # Enable SASL EXTERNAL